-Our spherical building solution answers all these needs: it is an exceptionally light structure yet still immensely strong, can be self-sustaining for energy needs (each house having some form of self-contained wind generation [a Vertical Axis Wind Turbine] and thin-film solar panel technology on or around each home), fully uses the land (as it is built over two metres above the ground), enriches the land underneath through composting all organic waste produced, will be cost-effective for materials and construction (and recycling), and can be constructed anywhere that will take a 4-wheel drive vehicle.
+Our spherical building solution answers these needs: it is an exceptionally light structure yet still immensely strong, can be self-sustaining for energy needs (each house having some form of self-contained wind generation [a Vertical Axis Wind Turbine] and thin-film solar panel technology on or around each home), fully uses the land (as it is built over two metres above the ground), enriches the land underneath through composting all organic waste produced, will be cost-effective for materials and construction (and recycling), and can be constructed anywhere that will take a 4-wheel drive vehicle.

 Why a sphere?